marcusgia2505/classEx_doc/docs/Elements.rst

 	The minimum and maximum determine the range of the slider.

 number of steps
-	The number of steps determines to how many position the slider can be moved.
-In the example, 20 steps between 0 and 10 mean that each step increase by 0.5.
+	The number of steps determines how many positions the slider can be moved.
+In the example, 20 steps between 0 and 10 mean that each step increases by 0.5.

 default
 	The default value is pre-marked at the start.
 If no default is set, the slider is positioned in the middle of the range.